 The actual net proceeds of the 2009 bond issue have been advanced to Mizzi Holdings Limited.
-Advances in this respect amounted to €9,830,000.
+Advances in this respect amounted to \notin 9,830,000.
 The net bond proceeds were firstly utilised to repay any amounts due by the issuer with respect to the 2002 bonds.
 The resultant amount of the proceeds which remained available to the issuer has been utilised to partly refinance existing borrowings in relation to the construction of the General Soft Drinks factory and other capital expenditure.

-All advances are subject to a fixed interest rate of 6.95% per annum payable six monthly in arrears on 31 May and 30 November of each year.
+All advances are subject to a fixed interest rate of 6.95% per annum, with the exception of €260,000 which is subject to a fixed interest rate of 4.6% per annum.
+Such interest is payable six monthly in arrears on 31 May and 30 November of each year.